 A key part of the Oxford Sixth Form College learning environment is that an active learning style is encouraged and each student may be asked to present material and exchange views with others.
 This is followed by guidance from the teacher on the interpretation, manipulation and analysis of the material.
 Preparation is required.

-Teaching groups consist of no more than six students in A-Level groups and no more than ten students in the other programmes we offer.
+Teaching groups consist of no more than eight students in A-Level groups and no more than ten students in the other programmes we offer.
 This small group size enables close discussion of each topic whilst still allowing a high degree of personal attention.